Nifo 'Oti War Club

 Ex.
 Rick Stroud: Raleigh, North Carolina, USA (2020)

 The club is carved from a single piece of wood, probably from the casuarina equisetifolia, a form of ironwood, and one of the hardest timbers in the world.
-The handle is quite large, pentagon shaped with five faced planes.
+The handle is quite large, pentagonal shaped with five faced planes.
 The toothed edged contains a row of fifteen triangular beveled teeth.
 The head, composed of a large arched bill hook.
 The top half on both sides are completely decorated with incised geometric designs of triangles, zig-zags, and linear carvings (tava tava).